 For a given task, a robot has relatively fixed parameters relating to its weight, power train and electronic efficiencies.

-The robot mobility design choices can influence movement efficiencies, creating time and energy savings, which is every engineer's goal.
+The robot mobility design choices can influence movement efficiencies, creating time and energy savings, which represents every engineer's goal.

-Design suitability, maintainability and flexibility to meet current and future tasks while is very important in delaying obsolescence.
+Design suitability, maintainability and flexibility to perform current and future tasks while is crucially important in delaying obsolescence.

 The choice of drive technology used in a robot is up to the robotics engineering designers, and the robots targeted end use, desired mobility and